 Over to you

-So whether you are a startup, marketing professional or a medium-sized business, don’t ignore social media marketing.
+So whether you are a startup, marketing professional or medium-sized business, don’t ignore social media marketing.
 Start with the basic activities and gradually scale up.
 Generating leads and driving conversions are majorly possible because of consistent social marketing.

 The social media spectrum has provided all businesses with an excellent platform to boost their digital presence, spread the right word about themselves and interact with the customer base at a much closer level.